gradle/gradle/design-docs/dependency-management.md

 - Change `IdeDependenciesExtractor` and `JavadocAndSourcesDownloader` to use the resolution result to determine the project and external dependencies.

+### Open issues

+- No way to locate artifacts for a component, have to use the component's module version id and match up with the artifact's module version id.

 ## Story: Dependency resolution result exposes a consumer that is not a module version

 This story exposes different kinds of consumers for a dependency graph.